Terabase-Studios/Godot-Voxel-Destruction/README.md

 ## Contribution
 I want to make this the best addon it can be!
 Feel free to open an issue or pull request.
-If you need any assistance whats so ever, please reach me at terabasestudios@gmail.com =)
+If you need any assistance what so ever, please reach me at terabasestudios@gmail.com =)

 ## Installation